deeplearning4j/deeplearning4j/gettingstarted.md

 * Install [Lapack](http://icl.cs.utk.edu/lapack-for-windows/lapack/).
 Lapack will ask if you have Intel compilers.
 You do not.

-* Instead, you will need to install [MinGW 32 bits](http://www.mingw.org/) (the download button is on the upper right) and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).
+* Instead, you will need to install [MinGW 32 bits](http://www.mingw.org/) even if you have a 64-bit computer (the download button is on the upper right), and then download the [Prebuilt dynamic libraries using Mingw](http://icl.cs.utk.edu/lapack-for-windows/lapack/#libraries_mingw).

 * Lapack offers the alternative of [VS Studio Solution](http://icl.cs.utk.edu/lapack-for-windows/lapack/#lapacke).
 You'll also want to look at the documentation for [Basic Linear Algebra Subprograms (BLAS)](http://www.netlib.org/blas/).

 * *For developers of DL4J only:* Install [Github](https://windows.github.com/).
 Click on the Git Shell alias.
 Within that shell, enter the commands below to git clone the code repositories of ND4J and Deeplearning4j.